Table of Contents

 - Adjunct therapies.
 There are several activities that can enhance the treatment results.
 These include family-centered therapy or couples therapy, life skills training, and coping skills.
 Learning how to better communicate, how to manage feelings, or to control anger are all useful in recovery.

 - Holistic.
 When it comes to breaking the grip of opiate addiction, the focus cannot be solely on the substance use disorder.
 People are comprised of a body, a mind, and a soul.
 When one of those is broken, it is not possible to fully heal.
 Holistic methods, like mindfulness, yoga, art therapy, mediation, music therapy, and deep breathing can help address and heal all aspects of the person.

 Bodhi Addiction Recovery Treatment for Heroin and Prescription Pill Addiction

-Bodhi Addiction Treatment devotes its efforts to caring for the whole person.
-We apply this focus to treating clients with an opiate use disorder, knowing that there are many layers to the addiction.
+Bodhi Addiction Treatment devotes its efforts to care for the whole person.
+We apply this focus to treating clients with an opiate use disorder and dope sick withdrawal symptoms, knowing that there are many layers to the addiction.
 With expert treatment offered through a holistic lens, wellness can be restored.
 For more detail about the program, please reach out to the team today at (877) 328-1968.